sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

       - Based on the requirements, the only important characteristic is that the date can be either Christmas or not.
       - The price can be a positive number, or in certain circumstances it may be 0.
 Technically the price can also be a negative number.
 This is an exceptional case, as you cannot pay a negative amount.

-3. The amount of characteristics and parameters is not too large in this case.
+3. The number of characteristics and parameters is not too large in this case.
 As the negative price is an exceptional case, we can test this with just one combination, instead of with a date that is Christmas and a date that is not Christmas.

 4. We combine the other characteristics to get the following test cases:
       - Positive price on Christmas